scouten/146parks.blog/content/parks/dugualla/index.md

 feature = "es-4201-101"
 +++

 Never heard of Dugualla State Park?
-Neither had I. A happy accident while surfing Google Maps pointed me in this direction, and I found a beach and a set of hiking trails popular with the locals, but seemingly unadvertized to the rest of the world.
+Neither had I. A happy accident while surfing Google Maps pointed me in this direction, and I found a beach and a set of hiking trails popular with the locals, but seemingly unadvertised to the rest of the world.

 <!-- more -->

 The thing is, this park isn't listed on the State Parks web site.
-(Why, I don't know.)
+(Why?
+I don't know.)

 And yet, it's there on Google Maps.